Science and Sourdough

 Acccording to Dr. Google, there are 82,900,000 entries for sourdough on the internet.
 Here’s my contribution to that impressive list.

-Myrvold came to Microsoft when it purchased his own company in 1986, and he became Microsoft’s first Chief Technology Officer, my old job.
+Myrvold came to Microsoft when it purchased his own tech company in 1986, and he became Microsoft’s first Chief Technology Officer, my old job.
 In 1995 he left to devote himself to other projects, including photography and food.
 ‘Modernist Bread’ is one of the outcomes.
 Another is ‘Modernist Cuisine’.
 The bread missive, in 5 volumes, rings in at 510.23 US$ on Amazon.com, which is 169.57 US$ off the usual price, in other words, a bargain.
 You should know that Myhrvold holds a culinary diploma from ´Ecole de Cuisine La Varenne’ in France.
 He has also won the James Beard Foundation Award.
 Anyway, enough about Myhrvold.

 Basics

 One of the appealing things about sourdough bread (you can also make pancakes, biscuits, and even chocolate cake with sourdough starter) is that it contains only 4 ingredients: water, salt, flour and starter.
 Like the blues, a very simple foundation which can give rise to a lot of variety.
 Calling the starter a single ingredient, of course, is a deception (as is calling the blues ‘simple’).
-The starter, basically just a smaller sourdough, contains yeast, which will provide the leavening for the dough, and lactic acid bacteria, ‘lactobacilli’, which will convert sugar to lactic acid and other trace ingredients that give the bread its tangy sour taste.
-As to which yeast and which lactobacilli . . . ah, there’s the rub.
-Each person’s starter may differ from most others, and the one you make, if you choose to make one, will probably change over time.
-The only microbiological analysis that counts is the taste of the bread that comes out of the oven.
+The starter, basically just a smaller sourdough, contains yeast, which will provide the leavening for the dough, and usually several kinds of lactic acid bacteria, ‘lactobacilli’, which will convert sugar to lactic acid and other trace ingredients that give the bread its tangy sour taste.

 So the process is, mix sourdough starter with flour, salt and water.
 Watch it ferment and expand.
 At some critical juncture pop it into the oven.
 Then take it out and face a great temptation, to which the only correct response is, do not cut into the loaf for at least an hour.